Social media—despite being a relatively young phenomenon—defines how customers view, interact with, and think of brands.

 The first step with your social media strategy is to understand who your customers actually are.

-You might find it useful to create a ‘customer persona’ for each segment of your audience.
+You might find it useful to create a ‘customer persona’ for each audience segment.
 Then, when writing posts or shooting videos, you can imagine that you’re speaking to that person directly.

 You can also use the data that you’ve already collected on your customer base to inform your strategy and create more engaging content.